RdotSilva/TypeScript-AWS-Media-Release-Notifier/README.md

 cp env.sample.json env.json
 ```

-2. Populate the API KEY parameter with your API key
+Populate the env variables based on the example.

+1. API_KEY - TMDB API key
+2. SOURCE_EMAIL - The AWS verified email to send from
+3. REGION - The region for your AWS app

 ## Running the application